adobe-apiplatform/user-sync.py/README.md

   --users all|file|mapped|group [arg1 ...]
                         specify the users to be considered for sync.
-Legal values are 'all' (the default), 'group name or names' (one or more specified AD groups), 'mapped' (all groups listed in configuration file), 'file f' (a specified input file).
+Legal values are 'all' (the default), 'group name or names' (one or more specified groups), 'mapped' (all groups listed in configuration file), 'file f' (a specified input file).
   --user-filter pattern